json-tian/Link-Commerce/README.md

 Backend: Ruby on Rails API only

-Cloud: Deploy on Google Cloud, Firebase Storage for image storage, Stripe Google Pay integration
+Cloud: Deploy on DigitalOcean, Firebase Storage for image storage, Stripe Google Pay integration

 Database: MySQL

 ## Method of Deployment

 We have deployed our application on DigitalOcean.
 Since we use a Ruby on Rails backend, we will configure an environment on DigitalOcean to create a docker image for our Rails API and utilize their $100 free trial in credits to host our application.
+We will deploy our React frontend in a similar way.
 Other 3rd party services such as our payments will also be used in conjunction.

 We have listed the following resources to help guide us through the deployment process: